Biden tests positive for Covid-19 and is experiencing mild symptoms - KESQ

 A White House official told CNN that Biden’s scheduled travel to Wilkes-Barre, Pennsylvania, later on Thursday for a speech on crime prevention has been canceled.
 The plan for a subsequently scheduled Democratic National Committee fundraiser in Philadelphia has yet to be determined.

-Biden was also scheduled to travel to Orlando and Tampa, Florida, on Monday.
-But Jean-Pierre said the President would be isolating at the White House “consistent with CDC guidelines.”
+Biden was also scheduled to travel to Orlando and Tampa, Florida, on Monday, but now he’s expected to be isolating.

 Biden has ramped up his engagement with the public over the past year as the White House has shifted its approach toward the pandemic.
 On Wednesday, Biden traveled to Somerset, Massachusetts, for an event on climate executive actions, where he was seen shaking hands and greeting attendees in the outdoor crowd.